 Desktop engagement ads are a great way to bring back players of your game or app.

-You can create virtual good offers which appear on the News Feed or the right hand column, with a clear call to action.
+You can create virtual good offers which appear in the Feed or the right column with a clear call to action.
 This allows your existing players to buy content and get redirected to your game after they complete the purchase flow.

-Find out more: Desktop App Ads for Virtual Goods
+See Desktop App Ads for Virtual Goods for more information.

 Developers can start integrating with Facebook Payments right away.